 Three 5G phones

-So if you decide to buy a SIM-free 5G phone but want to use an existing Three contract, you'll still need to go into store and change your SIM.
+Although Three is offering 5G at no extra cost to existing consumers, you'll need a 5G ready SIM.
+So if you decide to buy a SIM-free 5G phone but want to use an existing Three contract, you'll still need to change your SIM.

 Samsung Galaxy S10 5G

-Samsung’s first 5G handset is a terrific-looking device that's actually very different internally than the standard S10 and has a quad camera on the rear.
-It's also bigger than the standard S10 and even the S10+, partly to accommodate the extra 5G goodness and the required cooling - it clocks in at 6.7-inches and has a clever front dual camera array that's cut into the corner of the display.
+Samsung’s first-ever 5G handset is a terrific-looking device that's actually very different internally than the standard S10 and has a quad camera on the rear.
+It's also bigger than the standard S10 and even the S10+, partly to accommodate the extra 5G goodness and the required cooling - it clocks in at 6.7-inches and has a clever front dual-camera array that's cut into the corner of the display.
 That screen size is only just shy of the 5G version of the Mate 10 you can see below.
 Power comes from Samsung's own Exynos 9820 in Europe (US variants use Qualcomm's Snapdragon 855).

 Samsung Galaxy Note 10+ 5G

 Available from Three in its largest 256GB capacity, the Note 10+5G comes in aura glow, which is basically grey or aura black which is, er, black.
-As with every other Note device the phone comes with the S Pen stylus - if you don't want this, then plump for the S10+ 5G instead.
+As with every other Note device the phone comes with the S Pen stylus - if you don't want this, then plump for the S10+ 5G or A90 5G instead.
 It's barely any smaller than this handset's huge 6.8-inch size.
 The Note 10+ is also powered by Samsung’s latest Exynos 9825 processor and 5G modem.
 There's a high-capacity 4,300mAh battery, too.

 Three UK 5G coverage

-As we mentioned, Three believes it will be able to have the UKs fastest 5G network because of its allocation of 5G spectrum – networks have to bid for spectrum in a spectrum auction.
+As we mentioned earlier, Three believes it will be able to have the UKs fastest 5G network because of its allocation of 5G spectrum – networks have to bid for spectrum in a spectrum auction.